EventStore/EventStore/docs/server/operations/backup.md

 ### Restore

-1. Ensure the EventStoreDB process is stopped.
+1. Ensure the KurrentDB process is stopped.
 Restoring a database on running instance is not possible and, in most cases, will lead to data corruption.
 2. Copy all files to the desired location.
 3. Create a copy of `chaser.chk` and call it `truncate.chk`.
 This effectively overwrites the